 There are three natural bridges within the monument, all of which are visible from Bridge View Drive.
 There are also trails down to the base of each one.
 We were able to view all three, and chose one – Owachomo Bridge – to hike to.
 Of the three bridges in the monument, this one is the oldest and smallest.
 And yet, it was huge!
 Standing underneath it made me feel very tiny.
 Now I know how an ant must feel on a daily basis.

-One depiction of this inhabitation is visible from Bridge View Drive: Horsecollar Ruin.
+Another remnant of the hundreds of years of Native American inhabitation of this region is visible from Bridge View Drive: Horsecollar Ruin.
 The site is small but very well preserved, and is estimated to be at least 700 years old.
 We only saw it from a distance, but I’m always amazed at the intelligence and ingenuity that must have been required to live in such a location.

 The Important Stuff:

-- Getting there: located on UT Highway 275, 38 miles west of the town of Blanding
+- Getting there: located on UT Highway 275, 38 miles (61 km) west of the town of Blanding

 - Fees & passes: $10/car for a 7-day pass; Interagency Annual Pass accepted